dv-a96/CGI-ML-project/README.md

 # CGI-ML-project
 #### Authors: Shahr Samur & Dvir Adler

+Our project aims to detect bone fractures by combining Ghost Imaging (GI) with machine learning.
+In this research, we explore the potential of using GI-captured X-rays and advanced algorithms to identify fractures more accurately.
+By using this technique, we hope to reduce radiation exposure during medical diagnoses, providing a safer alternative for patients undergoing X-ray evaluations.
+Our goal is to investigate whether this approach can enhance diagnostic precision while minimizing health risks.
+This project is a continuing of a previus reaserch done by Noa Tal & Hadar Leiman, a documenatation of their project can be found [here](https://github.com/HadarLeiman/GI_Machine_Learning_Project/tree/master).

 ## Dataset
 In our project we mainly used two Datasets:
 * MNIST